 - a focus on how self-aware, reflective and open I must be if I am to initiate and hold such courageous conversations

 Consistent with the above, and through nearly two decades working on equality, Zebra has developed exceptional reflective training workshops that balance the sensitivity required to engage participants and bring them on board, with the need to unearth and challenge prejudices, which are often as unconscious as they are deeply held.
-(Our core principle here is that we all carry prejudices – it’s the human condition – and that only through recognising these can we free ourselves of them.
-And this is a lifelong work in progress, requiring reflective self-awareness.)
 Only where this delicate balance is achieved will participants open up to the self-examination required for attitude change, the essential precursor to genuine, significant and lasting change in practice and behaviour.

-Zebra’s equalities work reflects our solution-focused approach (see the website page on Solution-focused): participants / groups / organisations examine their current practice, policies etc to notice what’s already strong in their equalities work; we focus on best hopes for a fairer world, and consider what better will look like in individual practice and in our group / organisation; we explore possibilities; and then we focus on the next step of change.
+Zebra’s equalities work reflects our solution-focused approach (see here): participants / groups / organisations examine their current practice, policies etc to notice what’s already strong in their equalities work; we focus on best hopes for a fairer world, and consider what better will look like in individual practice and in our group / organisation; we explore possibilities; and then we focus on the next step of change.

 We always ask client organisations what they hope will be different in the organisation after our work with them, and we find out about the current context that has initiated their approach to us.
 Through conversation, we gather the information we need to tailor the session to fit the best hopes of the client.